supasuge/GrizzCTF2024-Official/Crypto/Vigenere_Oh_My/writeup/WRITEUP.md

 $$R[17] + x \mod(26) = S[18]$$

-To manually find this character simply find R in the first row (A[0]) then move your mouse down until you hit S:
+To manually find this character simply find R in the first row (A[0]) then move your mouse down until you hit S, or simply solve it as a equation:
 ```
 In:                   R
 A(0) ABCDEFGHIJKLMNOPQRSTUVWXYZ